Marketing, Communications & Content job market report cover, Philadelphia-Camden-Wilmington, PA-NJ-DE-MD, 2026-06

 Executive Verdict

-Main caution: The biggest trap is assuming this is a remote-friendly generalist market: about 70% of postings are on-site and only about 15% are remote.[4]
+Main caution: The biggest trap is assuming this is a remote-friendly generalist market: only about 5% of sampled roles are remote, about 50% of postings are entry-level, and entry-level marketing work is the part most exposed to AI-driven job redesign.[8][7][2]

 What Changed Recently